Battle of Roan's Tan Yard: Battle

 In December, Price sent recruiters into the central portions of Missouri, in the hope that men would volunteer to serve in his command.
 An additional goal was to raid the North Missouri Railroad on the night of December 20.
 Several hundred men volunteered for the raid on the railroad, and damaged a 100 mi stretch of it by burning bridges; thousands of Missourians joined Confederate-supporting units in the period after the raid.
 The Missouri State Guard then formed a camp in the vicinity of Yates, Missouri, in Randolph County, to attract and train new recruits.
 While scouting near Silver Creek in January 1862, Union major, W. M. G. Torrence, of the 1st Iowa Cavalry Regiment, learned of the presence of a Missouri State Guard camp in the area.
 While Union authorities had been aware of the existence of the camp for over a week, its location had not previously been established.
 The Missouri State Guard outpost was under the command of Colonel John A. Poindexter.
 An 1864 source estimated that Poindexter had around 1,000 men on hand.

 On January 8, Torrence decided to attack Poindexter's camp.
 Collecting together detachments from his own regiment, as well as the 1st and 2nd Missouri and the 4th Ohio cavalry regiments, Torrence began preparing for an attack.
 The National Park Service estimates the Union column's strength at around 450 men, while a 1908 history of the Union Army gives a strength of about 500.
+One soldier recalled that the day was "Very foggy and quite warm."
 About 4 mi from the Missouri State Guard camp, Torrence deployed his men.
 One battalion of the 2nd Missouri Cavalry and one company of the 4th Ohio Cavalry were to draw Poindexter's fire, while elements of the 1st Iowa Cavalry and the 1st Missouri Cavalry were to conduct a mounted charge; three additional companies of the 2nd Missouri Cavalry were to attack from a different direction.
 The attack hit around 16:30 with fog on the field.
-Initially, the Missouri States Guardsmen held out, using the fog and the terrain as cover, with the two sides trading volleys.
+Initially, the Missouri State Guardsmen held out, using the fog and the terrain as cover, with the two sides trading volleys.
 Torrence broke the stalemate by sending four companies, three of which were from the 1st Iowa Cavalry, to charge Poindexter's line.
 This threw the defenders into confusion, and the camp was captured after a fight of only thirty or forty minutes.
-Large quantities of supplies and equipment were taken from the camp.
+Soon after the Confederates started to flee, the Union followed them, crossing knee deep through the creek and firing upon them on a hill west of the camp.
+Large quantities of supplies and equipment were taken from the camp; Union forces destroyed much of Poindexter's camp equipage and also captured horses.
 Poindexter's surviving men fled, using fog to cover their retreat.
 In his official report, Torrence stated that he had sent two companies to block the Missouri State Guardsmen's path of retreat, but that fog and the terrain thwarted the attempt, allowing their escape.